ayabzmam/dhis2-docker-react/README.md

 Symptom → Value type: Text with option set of Headache, Fever and Cough

-Assign the program to an Org Unit.
+Assign the program to an Org Unit: PATH

 ----------------